Ongoing Battle

 Law 46 NYC press access enacted Jan 2026

-The New York Police Department's encryption project is the largest and most expensive in American history.
-Since 1932, journalists and the public have monitored NYPD radio communications—a tradition that ends with full encryption implementation.
+The NYPD's encryption project is the largest and most expensive in American law enforcement history.
+Journalists and the public had monitored NYPD radio since 1932.
+That ended with the 2024 rollout.

 1932